coreinfrastructure/best-practices-badge/CONTRIBUTING.md

   It is *not* acceptable to insert a dependency that *requires* proprietary software; making it portable so it *can* use some proprietary software is gratefully welcome.
-  Obviously, we also have to combine them legally in the way they are used.
+  We also have to combine them legally in the way they are used.

 If you add a Ruby gem, put its *fixed* version number in the Gemfile file, and please add a brief comment to explain what it is and/or why it's there.